General Surgery Salary Data

 Practice Settings and Compensation Structure

-Base salary makes up 85% of total compensation ($482,942), with the remainder coming from bonuses, profit sharing, and other incentives.
+On average, base salary accounts for 85% of total compensation—about $500,817—with the remaining amount coming from bonuses, profit sharing, and incentives.

 Salary Distribution